2003 Pontiac Montana Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 Pontiac Montana
+A guide to repairs, service, and maintenance costs for your 2003 Pontiac Montana

 Illumination of the Check Engine Light can be caused by a loose or worn gas cap.

 The rear light socket plate may fail causing a brake light or other rear light to stop working.

 2003 Pontiac Montana QuestionsMy inside lights do not come on when I open door (2 answers)